wp-plugins/duplicator/trunk/readme.txt

 == Upgrade Notice ==

-Please use our ticketing system submitting your logs.
+Please use our ticketing system when submitting your logs.
 Do not post to the forums.